rovelee/mathematics/thinking/Solution-2.md

 ​	f) x is equal 0.

-3. If all $\phi$ in the conjunction is true, the conjunction is true.
+3. If all $\phi$ in the conjunction are true, the conjunction is true.

 4. If any $\phi$ in the conjunction is false, the conjunction is false.